Thinking about working out but never actually start?

 - Catawba River

 Unlike Lake Norman paddle boarding on Catawba River is like taking an adventure in the wilderness.
 Catawba River has large areas of undeveloped forestland along with agricultural and pasture lands.
 If you are an adventurist, this is the place for you.
 If you come here during mid-May to mid-June, you will be able to see the rocky shoals spider lily in full bloom.
 It’s a renowned sightseeing spot and can be viewed by paddleboard or boat or along the shores of Landsford Canal State Park.
 On Catawba River, you can get outstanding scenery, do recreational activities like paddleboarding, fishing, boating and more.
 And there’s a high chance you can spot wildlife like turtles, river otters and osprey when paddling.

 - Lake Wylie

 Located in York County, Lake Wylie is a suitable choice for beginners of paddleboarding.
 It was created in 1904 when a dam was built near Fort Mill and expanded in 1924 when the dam was reconstructed.
 The calm, flat water is ideal for beginners to learn how to paddle board and get the hang of the sport.
 Along the 325 miles of shoreline there are a large number of scenic views that can make your SUP session even more enjoyable.
 It’s a popular choice for recreations.
 Since part of the lake lies in both North and South Carolina, you are required to get certain licenses if you want to fish here.

 Charlotte has some wonderful spots where you can have fun paddle boarding on.
+For people who like paddle boarding Charlotte NC is actually a pretty nice destination.
 If you have a paddle board Lake Norman and other spots we recommended will be great to pay a visit to with your board.
 If you enjoy SUP on calm, beautiful lakes, be sure to check out the top 6 lakes for paddleboarding in America.